-The oversized spa and pool better known as the Lassie Pond have features of waterfalls and the feel of being in the mountain canyons with a stream.
+The oversized spa and pool – better known as “The Lassie Pond” – feature tranquil waterfalls and evoke the feeling of being in the mountain canyons with a stream.

-The back courtyard is complete with double oversized BBQs & fridge.
-The theater and game room below the guest house are complete with an 80-inch TV with surround sound throughout the courtyard area complete with a wet bar & fridge.
-There are seating and lounge areas throughout.
-Courtyard A has capacity for 125.
+The back courtyard comes complete with double oversized BBQs & fridge.
+The theater and game room below the guest house are equipped with an 80-inch TV with surround sound throughout the courtyard area , along with a wet bar & fridge.
+There are seating and lounge areas located throughout.
+Courtyard A has the capacity for 125.

 Courtyard B is also used as an additional area for parties and hosting.
 Seating capacity for 150.

-We also have the farm; Nigerian Dwarf Goats, chickens, peacocks, Porky the miniature pig, rabbits, guinea pigs and two desert tortoises make up the family.
+We also have the farm; Nigerian Dwarf Goats, Chickens, Peacocks, Porky the Miniature Pig, Rabbits, Guinea Pigs and two Desert Tortoises make up the family.

 The exterior landscape is beautiful, with an organic garden and orchard of fifteen gorgeous fruit trees.
 And of course, this would not be The Lassie House without Timmy, our rough collie, “The Lassie Dog”.